Daddy Lessons: Textual allusion to the relationship with her father

 According to some publications, the song may be a reference to the singer's turbulent relationship with her father, Mathew Knowles.
 Michelle Kim of The Fader reported that "Beyoncé also confronts the parallels between her husband and her father, who was found to have also cheated on her mother during their 31-year marriage" but which "nevertheless, Lemonade doesn't chronicle all the twists and turns that Beyoncé and her father's relationship has undergone.
 While Beyoncé owes a lot to her persistent and sometimes even controlling father, die hard Beyoncé fans know that it's always been complicated".
 Joi-Marie McKenzie of ABC News writes that the singer "got introspective, sharing what she learned about men from her father" and she also has "shut down rumors that her father had never met her daughter, Blue Ivy, in the song's corresponding music video.
 Home footage showed the two happily playing".

-During an academic lecture at Texas Southern University, Mathew Knowles, interviewed by Sirius XM's Mark Thompson, clarified leaked rumors following the release of the song, saying:"I can only speak of being a proud father.
+During an academic lecture at Texas Southern University, Mathew Knowles, interviewed by SiriusXM's Mark Thompson, clarified leaked rumors following the release of the song, saying:"I can only speak of being a proud father.
 I think Beyoncé pushed the envelope of creativity on this HBO special. [...]
 The media would have you think I've never spoken to Beyoncé.
 But as you can see in the documentary, that me and Blue Ivy was playing.
 I'm a grown-up, I'm 64 years old, it doesn't bother me what people say about me.
 I know the facts.
 I know how many times I see my kids, and they speak to me so that's not important to me."